 While I think Trello can replace your paper planner of choice, you don’t need to ditch paper to make Trello work for you.
 BUT you could. 😉

 Want to learn my ultimate system for using Trello to plan my year and keep my business on track?
-Join me for Plan Your Year With Trello.
-I will guide you through exactly how I use Trello to plan my year, and then how that plan is translated into action.
+Join me for Manage Your Business With Trello.
+I will guide you through exactly how I use Trello to plan my year (and more), and then how that plan is translated into action.